awthwathje/devenv/README.md

 ```

 ### Docker mounts
 In the Docker container configuration, specify the mounts as follows.
-Here in this example it is assumed the files are in the home directory, change this to the actual path.
+Here in this example it is assumed the host files are in the home (`~`) directory, change this to the actual path.

 | Host Path         | Container Path                    |
 |-------------------|-----------------------------------|